Computer Science

 CSCI303.
 INTRODUCTION TO DATA SCIENCE.
 3.0 Semester Hrs.

 This course will teach students the core skills needed for gathering, cleaning, organizing, analyzing, interpreting, and visualizing data.
 Students will learn basic SQL for working with databases, basic Python programming for data manipulation, and the use and application of statistical and machine learning toolkits for data analysis.
 The course will be primarily focused on applications, with an emphasis on working with real (non-synthetic) datasets.
-Prerequisite: CSCI101 or CSCI102 or CSCI128 or CSCI200 or CSCI261.
+Prerequisite: CSCI101 or CSCI102 or CSCI128.

 CSCI306.
 SOFTWARE ENGINEERING.
 3.0 Semester Hrs.